0x4447/0x4447-cli-node-tomato/README.md

 $ express-generator-dg NAME_OF_THE_FOLDER
 ```

+Select the option that best suit your needs.
 Then you'll have to go in to the directory you just created and type:

 ```
 $ npm install